xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   A Shapes.inc API Key.
 *   A Shapes.inc Shape Username/Vanity URL for each bot instance.
 *   A Shapes.inc App ID (required for the `/auth_shapes` command).
+*   Your own Telegram User ID to set as the `BOT_OWNERS`.
 *   (Optional) Bing Auth Cookie if you want to test/use the `/imagine` command.
 *   (Optional) `PERCHANCE_USER_KEY` if you want to use the `generate_anime_image` tool.

 ## Setup and Configuration

 The bot is configured primarily through environment variables.
-The `docker-compose.yml` is set up to use a `common.env` file for shared settings and bot-specific `.env` files (e.g., `nova-ai.env`, `discordaddictamy.env`) for per-bot configurations like tokens and shape usernames.
+The `docker-compose.yml` is set up to use a `common.env` file for shared settings and bot-specific `.env` files (e.g., `nova-ai.env`, `discordaddictamy.env`) for per-bot configurations.

 ### 1. Environment Variables